-Zscaler, Inc. ("Zscaler," the "Company," "we," "us," or "our") is a cloud security company that developed a platform incorporating core security functionalities needed to enable users to safely utilize authorized applications and services based on an organization's policies.
-Our solution is a purposebuilt, multi-tenant, distributed cloud platform that secures access for users and devices to applications and services, regardless of location.
+Zscaler, Inc. ("Zscaler," the "Company," "we," "us," or "our") is a cloud security provider with a platform designed on a zero trust architecture.
+Our architecture is designed to allow users and devices to safely access authorized applications and services in the cloud using the internet as the preferred connectivity medium.
+Zscaler's security and user experience solutions are purpose-built on a multi-tenant, distributed cloud exchange that secures access for users and devices to applications and services, regardless of location.
 We deliver our solutions using a software-as-a-service ("SaaS") business model and sell subscriptions to customers to access our cloud platform, together with related support services.
 We were incorporated in Delaware in September 2007 and conduct business worldwide, with presence in North America, Europe and Asia.
 Our headquarters are in San Jose, California.